 This super-roomy duffle fills up to the brim then cinches down into a compact, easy-to-carry box shape.
 We added both carry handles as well as an adjustable shoulder strap.
 The strap can be completely detached, which makes the bag a good option for travel – no dangling strap to get caught on things.
 You’ve likely seen this classic style before.
 It reminded us of a vintage college sports duffle.
 Read on to see how we’ve demystified the steps to creating the zip-wrap-and-clip combo that gives the top of the duffle its signature silhouette.

-When we work with products from our friends at Dritz, we like to challenge ourselves to incorporate as many great options as possible.
-With hardware, it’s easy, because not only do the products add a pro finish, each one is functional, allowing you to snap, clip, slip, and click.
+Sometimes, we like to challenge ourselves to incorporate as many great hardware options as possible.
+It’s actually quite easy, because not only do the products add a pro Finish, each one is functional, allowing you to snap, clip, slip, and click.
 Added benefit: cool sound effects!
 The Weekender Duffle features eight different hardware elements, each one performing its own important job.

 As with most commercial bags, for the longest life, this duffle is meant to be spot cleaned.
 Spraying the outside with a stain repellant, such as ScotchGard or similar is a good protective step.
 All the elements are machine washable, and on a gentle cycle in cold water, you could get away with a full wash.
 However, tumble drying isn’t recommended.
 Let the bag air dry after any kind of cleaning.